 A few core money management skills can go a long way here.
 At first glance, they may seem daunting.
 However, during this time of uncertainty, now more than ever, it’s essential to learn best practices to survive these tough times and continue growing your business for years to come.

 This straightforward guide will help you take steps to keep your business moving, whether you’re newly self-employed or have been at it for years.
 Each of these 5 tips will include the foundational steps to get started, as well as some more advanced cash flow strategies.
-Taking action on even one of these can lead to a big win for you, especially over the long-term.
+Taking action on even one of these can lead to a big win for you, especially over the long term.
 Here we go:

-1. Create an official budget
+1. Create an official budget to improve cash flow

 Let’s be honest: the first thing that happens anytime someone mentions a budget is people’s eyes start to glaze over.